prasannasPitch/Projects_Self_Driving_Car/Advanced_Lane_Detection/README.md

 With the detected polynomial function, we calculated the meters space to be used here to calculate the curvature.
 To find the vehicle position on the center by a second order polynomial f(y)=A y^2 +B y + C, the radius of curvature is given by R = [(1+(2 Ay +B)^2 )^3/2]/|2A|.
 I have used the offset, curve_radius function to calculate the parameters.

+### Highlight Path Between Lanes

+With the detected polynomial function, we calculate the range of the lane pixels (left and right lanes).
+With the position,  this function `cv2.fillPoly(lane_area, points, (0,255, 0))` forms the polygon with the specified color.
+The polygon formed gets updated whenever the detected lane position changes.
+So accordingly the path of the lane gets adjusted with respect to the lane curvature.